TomKiWorld/fun-with-images-api/README.md

 8. Other commands:

-`\d` to see all table; `\q` to quit the service; and then `brew services stop postgresql` to stop the service.
+`\d` to see all table; `\q` to quit the service;

+`brew services start postgresql` to start the serviceand then `brew services stop postgresql` to stop the service.

-**Most importent**: Once you have a databse connection, create the visitor account which is mendetory for the 'Log in as visitor' Button on the login page!
+**Most importent**: Once you have established a databse connection, create the visitor account which is mendetory for the 'Log in as visitor' Button on the login page!

 Name: 'Visitor'